 According to the Office of National Statistics (ONS), a 50-year-old woman today has a 25% chance of living to 95.
 This is when planning your retirement age becomes particularly important, as it can have a drastic impact on how much you need to have saved.

-Using life expectancy calculators, like the ONS, can help you estimate how long your pension will need to support you for.
+Using a life expectancy calculator can help you estimate how long your pension will need to support you for.

 The ups and downs of the financial markets